thomascrenshaw/pua-sdk-php52/README.md

 ## PHP (>=5.2) SDK for the Pop Up Archive API

-This is a core SDK for the Pop Up Archive API.
+This is a the first SDK for the Pop Up Archive API.
+In an effort to make it as compatible and usable as possible, we limited the functional aspects to those that are available in PHP 5.2.
+We are working on a more robust SDK that makes use of Composer and other >=5.3 featuers (e.g. proper classes)

 ## Usage